gogobook/my-asp-dot-net/ch6.md

 expressions, the prefix operator increments the value of x before the expression is evaluated; in other words, x is incremented and the new value is used in the expression.
-Conversely, the postfix operator increments the value of x after the expression is evaluated—the expression is evaluated using the original value of x .
+Conversely, the postfix operator increments the value of x after the expression is evaluated——the expression is evaluated using the original value of x .
 The following example uses the increment operator ( ++ ) as an example to demonstrate the difference between the prefix and postfix behavior